 BROADKEY™ is a secure key management software solution for IoT security, based on SRAM PUF technology.
 This patented technology is able to extract identifiers from the uniqueness that is inherent to every piece of silicon.
 BROADKEY dynamically reconstructs on-chip secret keys without ever storing those keys.
 SRAM PUF-based keys are bound to a device in such a way that they cannot be cloned, copied or in any way extracted from the device.

 BROADKEY is designed to enable secure storage of multiple cryptographic keys of various lengths.
 The software is delivered as library compiled for a specific target chip, including interface specifications and user manual.
 BROADKEY can be implemented on virtually every MCU.

 SRAM PUF – Keys from Silicon Characteristics

-SRAM Physical Unclonable Functions or PUF use the behavior of standard SRAM memory, available in any digital chip, to differentiate chips from each other.
+SRAM Physical Unclonable Functions, or PUFs, use the behavior of standard SRAM memory, available in any digital chip, to differentiate chips from each other.
 Due to deep submicron process variations in the production process, every transistor in an IC and hence in an SRAM cell has slightly random electric properties.
 This randomness is expressed in the startup values of “uninitialized” SRAM memory.

 An SRAM memory consists of a number of SRAM cells.
 Each SRAM cell consists of two cross-coupled inverters that each are built up by a p- and n-MOS transistor.
 When power is applied to an SRAM cell, its logical state is determined by the relation between the threshold voltages of the p-MOS transistors in the invertors.
 The transistor that starts conducting first determines the outcome, a logical “0” or “1”.